-From: Mark Hargrove, Senior Engineer

-Subject: Air Release Valve Replacement Program 2022/2023 - Construction Contract
+To:Board of DirectorsFrom:Mark Hargrove, Senior EngineerDate:May 24, 2023Subject:Air Release Valve Replacement Program 2022/2023 - Construction Contract

 Staff requests consideration of a motion to approve a construction contract with Navajo Pipelines, Inc. (Navajo) for the amount of \$647,200 with a construction contingency of \$64,720 (10%) for a total authorized budget of \$711,920.
 The staff recommendation was reviewed by the Engineering Committee, which recommends approval by the Board of Directors under the Consent Calendar.